Venice for Visitors logo

 Venice Carnival performersWe suggest coming any time from November through March except for holiday periods (e.g., Christmas through New Year's or Easter) and Carnival, unless you're willing to endure crowds and pay a premium for your hotel or vacation apartment.

-January is especially nice, once you get past New Year's Day.
+January is especially nice, once you get past New Year's Day and Epiphany.
 Very few tourists are in town, and you can enjoy Venice as it was before the era of mass tourism.

 Venice's winter weather: